alelouis/retrorust/readme.md

 Mini retro-vibe monophonic synthesizer.

-Generates audio PWM square waves using [NES APU-like](https://www.nesdev.org/wiki/APU) implementation and visualize resulting waveform in real-time.
+Generates audio triangle and square waves at low resolution (like in good old retro times) using [NES APU-like](https://www.nesdev.org/wiki/APU) implementation and visualize resulting waveform in real-time.

 ## **Implementation**
 Main components used to generate a Pulse channel are: